civicmapper/culvert-toolkit/docs/dev.md

 Geoprocessing services designed on specific provider tools (e.g., ESRI, Whitebox) and exposed through a generic class that is called by the workflow tools.
 This ensures `workflow.py` can run GP tools without needing to know exactly what underlying geoprocessing library is being used.

 ### tests

+Integration tests for workflows and tasks within workflows.